 Finally, when it comes time to present their work, coach students on how to showcase their portfolio in a professional and organized manner.
 Ensure students use proper presentation tools and prepare adequately ahead of time.
 This will help them effectively demonstrate their skills, knowledge, and progress to others, including college admissions officers or potential employers.

-Getting started with student portfolios in your classroom can seem daunting, but it doesn't have to be— here are a few tips to help you get started, and you’ll be a pro in no time!
+Getting started with student portfolios in your classroom can seem daunting, but it doesn't have to be— here are our tips to help you get started:

 When assessing student portfolios, it's important to remember that the goal is to gain a holistic view of student progress and understanding.
 Some questions you should ask yourself are: